 a.
 QR Code-based registration

 Since hospitals are the most vulnerable sites for the spread of corona infection, extra precautions need to be taken.
-One of the ways is to avoid long patient queues and their contact with a foreign object.
+One of the ways is to avoid long patient queues and contact with foreign objects.

 Only once they complete this procedure, they are allowed entry.